sensei-hacker/inavwiki/Navigation-modes.md

 To deal with oscillations you can try lowering your "ALT P (nav_mc_alt_p)", "VEL P (nav_mc_vel_p)", "ALT I (nav_auto_climb_rate)", and "nav_manual_climb_rate".

 Climb rate is calculated from the readings of the accelerometer, barometer and – if available – from GPS (“set inav_use_gps_velned = ON”).
-How strongly the averages of these noisy signals are taken into account in the estimation of altitude change by iNAV is controlled by
+How strongly the averages of these noisy signals are taken into account in the estimation of altitude change by INAV is controlled by
 - set inav_w_z_baro_p = 0.350
 - set inav_w_z_gps_p = 0.200
 for vertical position (z) and